mooreds/docs-1/docs/references/sql-operations.md

 If the resolve process finds a valid value, this value will be added to the output JSON object or array.
 If the output item is a JSON object, the specified `<key>` will be used.

-{% hint style="info" %}
-If the same key is used more than once, the last value will be used and will override any previous values that had the same key.
+> If the same key is used more than once, the last value will be used and will override any previous values that had the same key.
-{% endhint %}

 If the value is resolved to `null` or 'not found':